 Thyroid medications — the dosing that requires precision

 There's a particular type of medication that requires an almost obsessive attention to detail.
 Thyroid medication isn't forgiving.
 Too little and your parent suffers from fatigue and weight gain.
 Too much and they experience heart palpitations, anxiety, and dangerous heart rhythms.
-The therapeutic window—the range between too little and too much—is remarkably narrow.
+The therapeutic window, the range between too little and too much, is remarkably narrow.
 This is the reason thyroid medication management demands precision.

 Hypothyroidism, an underactive thyroid, becomes more common with age.
 The thyroid gland simply slows down.
 When this happens, the body's metabolism slows, energy drops, weight creeps up, and many people feel perpetually cold.
 Levothyroxine, a synthetic thyroid hormone, replaces what the body no longer produces.
 It sounds simple: take the pill, feel better.
 But thyroid medication works differently from most medications because the body carefully controls thyroid hormone levels.
 Too much thyroid hormone can cause serious problems, particularly in older hearts already working hard.

-This is why doctors recommend taking thyroid medication on an empty stomach, ideally with nothing but water, at least 30 minutes before eating or taking other supplements.
+This is why doctors recommend taking thyroid medication on an empty stomach, ideally with nothing but water, at least 30 to 60 minutes before eating or taking other supplements.
 For some people, this means taking it first thing in the morning and then waiting before breakfast.
 For others who wake up nauseous, this becomes genuinely difficult.
 There's no perfect solution, but this timing issue matters for the medication's effectiveness.

 The second complexity is individual variation.
 Two people of the same age and weight might need completely different doses of thyroid medication.
 Some people have more efficient conversion from the synthetic form to the active hormone.
 Others don't.
 Some people's bodies use thyroid hormone more quickly than others.
 This is why thyroid dosing is individualized, not standardized.